-When it comes to long-term progress, consistency plays a huge role.
+Consistency plays a huge role for long-term progress.
 And whether you’re trying to build muscle or lose fat, you need to keep your nutrition in check.

 But despite that, many folks never develop the habits necessary to make progress.
 Usually, they’ll obsess way too much over their training and put little thought into what they eat.